LIPS-scheme/lips/docs/docs/scheme-intro/macros.md

       (cons (cons x y) (alist z ...)))))
 ```

-Here is example of recusive macro that expand into series of `cons`.
+Here is example of recursive macro that expand into series of `cons`.
 You can use this macro like this:

 ```scheme
 (alist 'foo 10 'bar 20 'baz 30)